Experience two countries in one program: Belize and Guatemala.

-Program includes round-trip air transportation from Chicago, Illinois or Nashville, Tennessee to Belize.
-Round-trip air transpiration from other cities MAY be considered on a case-by-case basis at an additional cost.
+Round Trip group air transportation is available from Cincinnati, Ohio or Nashville, Tennessee to Belize.
+Round-trip air transportation from other cities MAY be considered on a case-by-case basis at an additional cost.
 Ground transportation from/to destination airport and between program sites is provided.

 Accommodations in multi-bedded rooms in field stations, cabins and dormitory facilities

 Participants will reside in 3 different accommodation sites throughout Belize that include multi-bedded rooms in field stations, cabins, and dormitory facilities.

 The Belize Zoo and Tropical Education Center is settled on 29 acres of tropical savannah.
 Student groups are provided with comfortable dormitory style accommodations, which are equipped with hot and cold showers, restrooms, wash house and study area.

 Blue Creek is a small Mayan Village with a population of several hundred.
 CCSA participants will reside in rustic cabins, which vary in size and accommodate 2 to 10 individuals.